deecee101/codesamples/README.md

 	Each is stored in the database unless they are deleted by the user.<br>

 16) Web Worker<br>
 	This is a demo of a process which would normally interfere with web page interaction.
-It is a dynamic color fade for a background layer and a text layer
+It is a dynamic color fade for a background layer and a text layer.<br>
 	Since the color fade processes are done with web workers, the computations are in te separate thread it would not effect anything the main web page would be doing.<br>